JPMorgan CEO Dimon 'feeling fine' with cancer treatment, CFO says

-NEW YORK, Sept 9 JPMorgan Chase & Co CEO Jamie Dimon is "feeling fine" with his treatment for throat cancer and is continuing to be involved with the business, the company's chief financial officer said on Tuesday.
+NEW YORK JPMorgan Chase & Co CEO Jamie Dimon is "feeling fine" with his treatment for throat cancer and is continuing to be involved with the business, the company's chief financial officer said on Tuesday.

 "It is not a trivial thing that he is doing... but actually, he is feeling fine if not a little hoarse and raspy," CFO Marianne Lake said in response to a question at an investor conference.